CRISIS CARE & SUPPORT GROUPS

 This meeting is for anyone experiencing any form of abuse: verbal/emotional, physical, spiritual, sexual, psychological/mental.
 All are welcome, whether you are currently in an abusive relationship or are free from the abuser.
 Come for support, encouragement, empowerment, growth.
 Meetings are held Mondays at 7:00pm at the Fullerton Police Department.
 For more information, please contact Donna at 714-928-7434 or OC United 714-515-3085.

 Foster Family & Adoption Support Group

 If you are currently fostering or have adopted please join us for a time of fellowship, encouragement and prayer.
 Group meets the second and fourth Sunday of the month at 10:00am in north campus room 100.
 Contact Amy Gaw, 714-809-5324, for more information.

 Grief Support Group

 Tuesdays | 7:00–8:30pm | NC190 | Contact the church office (714-529-5544)

 The Grief Support Group meets weekly to facilitate healthy grief work for those who have lost a loved one by death.
 A small group for school-age children who have lost a parent may be available upon request.
 Please make prior arrangements by calling the church office.
 Adult groups include parental/sibling loss, loss of a child, widows/widowers.
-The Grief Support Group is free of charge, open to the community and no registration is required.
+The Grief Support Group is free of charge, open to the community and no pre-registration is required.
 First time attendees will register in the North Campus Junior High Lobby from 6:30 - 7:00pm.